 The Site Educator will complete both mid-term and final evaluations using forms provided by Knox College.
 These evaluations will be reviewed by the student with the Site Educator prior to submission.
 Both Site Educator and student will sign the evaluations.
 These should be submitted electronically (the student will upload the signed copies of evaluations to the TFE Quercus site).
-The site educator will send an electronic copy to the Director of Experiential Learning.
+The site educator will send an electronic copy to the TFE Coordinator.

-Additionally, Site Educators will advise the Director of Experiential Learning immediately as to any situations or concerns they may encounter in working with the student.
+Additionally, Site Educators will advise the TFE Coordinator immediately as to any situations or concerns they may encounter in working with the student.
 This will allow for adjustments to the individual's program so as to appropriately address the issues while under supervision.
 Please see Dismissal from a TFE Placement on page 22.